Hidden outdoor gems in Nordic cities

 Ljudkullar is a true hidden gem - many tourists and visitors never discover it, even though it’s right in front of them the whole time.
 Every day, around noon, a list of around a dozen albums by various artists starts playing from big speakers embedded into these “Hills of Sound”.
 You can find the playlist on the white sign in front of the pole to check out what’s on.
 But don’t worry - the albums are updated often enough to keep the music fresh.
 It's a brilliant idea that should definitely be emulated elsewhere!
-Until then, come here for a little personal concert and
+Until then, come here for a little personal concert and a picnic.

 Do you like trains?
 Of course you do.
 How about trainspotting?
 No, not the cult ‘90s Danny Boyle movie - actual trainspotting: observing locomotives, gathering information on routes, carriages, types of engines… anything related to railways.
 Linnunlaulun silta is Helsinki trainspotters’ favorite hangout.
 Every train that arrives at and departs from Helsinki central station passes under this bridge.
 So it’s an ideal point to join Finnish railfans, listen to the passing trains and wonder where they might be headed - or where they might have set out from.